 What’s the Best Glue to Use on Wood?

-Depending on the project, you can use a strong glue to bind two pieces of wood and a less-strong glue if the wood is smaller, like a decorating piece of wood.
-However, regular glue won’t work on wood and eventually damage it.
+Depending on the project, you can use strong wood glues to bind two pieces of wood and a less-strong glue if the wood is smaller, like a decorating piece of wood.
+Just remember, not all glues are up for the job.
+Regular glue can fall short and even damage the wood.
+That’s why I often stick with E6000; it’s got the muscle and finesse for a wide range of applications.

 Is E6000 food-safe?